Githyanki Race in D&D 5e

 Natural warriors, the githyanki harness psionic power bestowed on them over centuries of living in the astral plane and in captivity to mind flayers.
-The githyanki’s hatred for their former overlords runs deep.
+The Githyanki’s hatred for their former overlords runs deep.
 They will generally attack mind flayers on sight but are often aggressive towards over races too, having a feeling that they are owed for centuries of oppression and enslavement.
-The githyanki are closely related to the githzerai who share racial similarities but harbour irreconcilable differences of opinion and attitude and generally have a strong dislike for one another.
-The githyanki are a playable race in D&D 5e and you can learn about all their features and traits below.

 Ability Scores+2 to one ability score and +1 to another or +1 to 3 different ability scores